ansys/scade-pyalmgw/doc/source/usage/schema.rst

 Class properties
 ----------------

-Each class can have implicit properties through the annotation system, cf. the dedicated section of this document.
+Each class can have implicit properties through the annotation system (cf. the dedicated section of this document).
 It is also possible to define new attributes by querying the model.
 This tool only accepts scalar values.
 The properties of a class are described in the list ``properties``.
 Each property element has the following attributes:

 * ``name``: Name of the property to be created.
 It is possible to declare associations by adding a prefix to the name:

-  * ``#name``: The value is the OID of the entity accessed by the path or empty if the entity is optional.
+  * ``#name``: The value is the OID of the entity accessed by the path, or empty if the entity is optional.
-  * ``@name``: The value is the path of the entity accessed by the path or empty if the entity is optional.
+  * ``@name``: The value is the path of the entity accessed by the path, or empty if the entity is optional.

 * ``path``: Path of the attribute in the model.
-It is possible to use roles thanks to a dotted notation provided there aren't any collections.
+It is possible to use roles thanks to a dotted notation provided there are not any collections.

-Prefixes allows declaring references that can be bound in the ALM tool.
+Prefixes allow declaring references that can be bound in the ALM tool.
 For example, a DXL script can search for all properties starting by the prefix and create an internal link to ease the navigation.

 **Example 1:**